Evaluation

 - Efficiency: Motivate efficiency of algorithms for usage in clinical applications.

-These will be ranked with two different means (accuracy, and latency).
-Participation in (2) is optional (but highly recommended) as it comes with an additional prize, of an IGX Orin Developer Kit (see Prizes for more details).
-Algorithms can choose to compete in either the 2D or 3D quantification.
+These will be ranked with two different means (accuracy and latency).
+Participation in (2) is optional (but highly recommended) as it comes with an additional prize.
+Algorithms can choose to compete in either the 2D (mono) or 3D (stereo) track.

 Metrics